adaltas/ece-devops-2020-fall/modules/2-scm/labs.md

 7. Select branch
 8. Push your changes
 9. **The 2nd member** of the group will encounter a conflict:
-  - Open your IDE as suggested by Github Desktop
+  - Open your IDE as suggested by GitHub Desktop
   - The conflict materialize as follows:

   ![Merge conflict](image/merge.png)

   - To resolve the conflict, keep either the `HEAD` part, or the `dev-firstname` part and delete the other lines (including the `====` and `>>>>` lines)
-  - Once the lines are deleted you can commit the merge from Github Desktop:
+  - Once the lines are deleted you can commit the merge from GitHub Desktop:

   ![Resolve conflict](image/resolve-conflict.png)